bmislab/ReGAIT_ESG/Signal_Processing_Validation/README.md

 # In publications, please reference:

 # Funding
-This publication is part of grant PID2021-124111OB-C31, funded by MICIU/AEI/10.13039/501100011033 and by ERDF, EU.
-This research has been also supported by grant CIACIF/2022/108 funded by ``Consellería de Educación, Universidades y Empleo (Generalitat Valenciana)" and the European Social Fund, and grant PRE2022-103336 funded by MICIU/AEI/10.13039/501100011033 and by ESF+.
+This publication is part of grant PID2021-124111OB-C31 and PID2024-156759OB-C31, funded by MICIU/AEI/10.13039/501100011033 and by ERDF, EU.
+This research has been also supported by grant CIACIF/2022/108 funded by ``Consellería de Educación, Universidades y Empleo (Generalitat Valenciana)" and the European Social Fund.